sadiatasneemkhan/BMEN_415_Project/README.md

 ## Individual Reports
 The individual submissions for this project can be found by navigating to a members' name, and then navigating into either the regression or classification directories.
 Included within those directories are an .ipynb file for the models and a .csv file for the dataset.
+Note - Mitchell Rhead used excel files rather than .csv because of some compatability errors.